 International investors can glean a lot of insights by following the investments made by leading global macro hedge funds.
-In addition to these three funds, investors can take a look at the SEC filings associated with many other funds in order to create lists of stocks to watch as an alternative to investing in broader market exchange-traded funds (ETFs) that may not offer quite as much alpha.
+In addition to these three funds, investors can take a look at the SEC filings associated with many other funds to create lists of stocks to watch as an alternative to investing in broader market exchange-traded funds (ETFs) that may not offer quite as much alpha.